5 Great Tips for Saving Money

 3. Fund your employee retirement program or loose

 Many employees turn down free money from their employer by not signing up for a work-related retirement program such as a 401(k) plan.
-If you do participate, with a dollar-for-dollar match you would likely receive an annual yield of greater than 100% on your
+If you do participate, in a dollar-for-dollar match you would likely receive an annual yield of greater than 100% on your investment.

 4. Save monthly through an automatic transfer from checking to savings